-ARTICLE 15A Presidential Primary
+Presidential Primary

+Sec.

-- 1-15A-1.
+1-15A-1.
 Short title.

-- 1-15A-2.
-Presidential primary; date of election.
+1-15A-2.
+Voting in presidential primary; date of election.

-- 1-15A-3.
+1-15A-3.
 Selection of national convention delegates by major political parties; use of alternate selection procedures; certification.

-- 1-15A-4.
+1-15A-4.
 Conduct of election.

-- 1-15A-5.
+1-15A-5.
 Nomination by committee.